jpeter31415/theta_decay_analysis/README.md

 # theta_decay_analysis
-# 📉 Continuous Time Decay & The Expiration Singularity (Theta Optimization)
+# Continuous Time Decay & The Expiration Singularity (Theta Optimization)

-A lightweight quantitative derivatives module designed to simulate the non-linear path of capital degradation (**Theta Time Decay**) for an At-The-Money (ATM) option contract over its 90-day lifespan.
+A quantitative derivatives module designed to simulate the non-linear path of capital degradation (**Theta Time Decay**) for an At-The-Money (ATM) option contract over its remaining lifespan.

-## 📈 Methodology & Financial Calculus
+## Methodology & Financial Calculus

 The engine solves the continuous partial derivative of the Black-Scholes-Merton (BSM) equation with respect to time (T):